Tannounyan Region

-Cascades (/fr/, "waterfalls") is one of Burkina Faso's 13 administrative regions.
+Tannounyan, formerly known as Cascades (/fr/, "waterfalls"), is one of Burkina Faso's 17 administrative regions.
 It was created on 2 July 2001.
-The population of Cascades was 812,062 in 2019.
+The population of Tannounyan was 812,062 in 2019.
 It is the second least populous region in Burkina Faso and contains 3.96% of all Burkinabé.
 The region's capital is Banfora.
 Two provinces, Comoé and Léraba, make up the region.
-The Cascades de Karfiguéla give the region its name.
+The Cascades de Karfiguéla gave the region its previous name.

 As of 2019, the population of the region was 812,062.
 As of 2007, the literacy rate in the region was 20%, compared to a national average of 28.3%.
 The coverage of cereal need compared to the total production of the region was 117%.

 Geography

 Most of Burkina Faso is a wide plateau formed by riverine systems and is called falaise de Banfora.
 There are three major rivers, the Red Volta, Black Volta and White Volta, which cut through different valleys.
 The climate is generally hot, with unreliable rains across different seasons.
 Gold and quartz are common minerals found across the country, while manganese deposits are also common.
-The dry season is usually from October to May and rains are common during the wet season from June to September.
+The dry season is usually from October to May, and rains are common during the wet season from June to September.
 The soil texture is porous and hence the yield is also poor.
 The average elevation is around 200 m to 300 m above mean sea level.
 The region contains Mount Tenakourou, which is the country's highest peak with an elevation of 747 m.
 Among West African countries, Burkina Faso has the largest elephant population and the country is replete with game reserves.
 The southern regions are more tropical in nature and have savannah and forests.
 The principal river is the Black Volta, that originates in the southern region and drains into Ghana.
 The areas near the rivers usually have flies like tsetse and similium, which are carriers of sleep sickness and river blindness.
 The average rainfall in the region is around 100 cm compared to northern regions that receive only 25 cm rainfall.